pdimens/harpy/docs/imputation.md

-# Impute Genotypes from Genotype Likelihoods
+# Impute Genotypes using Sequences
 You can impute genotypes with Harpy by calling the `impute` module:
 ```bash
 harpy impute OPTIONS...